jonnaStrongNobodyCanTouchMe/msl-titan-notification/README.md

 - Always On Top: If checked, allows MSL Notifier window to the top of your screen.
 - play sound: If checked, plays notification sound on your pc.
-- receive notification via app: Before you check, click 'Push Settings' button then fill out the fields.
+- receive notification from app: Before you check, click 'Push Settings' button then fill out the fields.
   #### Push Settings
   ##### For iOS
   1..
 Open QPush App on your phone.